Image

 Sometimes known as the “devil dog” or “snot otter,” the eastern hellbender is North America’s largest salamander.

-A fully aquatic species, hellbenders have inhabited the rivers of the eastern United States for the last 65 million years and are indicators of healthy streams.
+Hellbenders are a fully aquatic species.
+They have inhabited the rivers of the eastern United States for the last 65 million years and are indicators of healthy streams.
 But without direct intervention, they could be headed for extinction.

 Hellbenders require very specific habitat conditions to survive.
-In addition to clean, oxygen-rich water, they need access to prey, the ability to find mates, and large slab rocks with accessible crevices underneath to make homes and protect maturing eggs.
-Humans have dramatically changed and polluted the landscape, leading to declines in habitat and water quality that now threaten the hellbender’s survival.
+Like some other salamanders, they breathe through their skin and require clean, oxygen-rich water.
+They also need access to prey, be able to find mates and large slab rocks with accessible crevices underneath to make homes and protect maturing eggs.
+Humans, however, have dramatically changed and polluted the landscape, leading to declines in habitat and water quality that now threaten the hellbenders’ survival.

 Threats

-Unlike most species, hellbenders breathe through their skin.
-This makes them particularly vulnerable to sediment, pollutants and reduced oxygen levels in their environment.
-Nutrients and pesticides, runoff and erosion from agriculture and urban development degrade water quality; mining activities deposit heavy metals and toxins into nearby waterways; and dams and road crossings isolate populations.
+Hellbenders are particularly vulnerable to sediment, pollutants and reduced oxygen levels in their environment.
+Threats to their habitat include nutrients and pesticides, runoff, erosion from agriculture and urban development , and mining activities that deposit heavy metals and toxins into nearby waterways.
+Dams and road crossings also isolate populations.

 Facts